elenasamuylova/drafts/llm_course/README.md

 - Include required language for specific tasks (e.g., legal disclaimers)

 > **Example**:
-> For a financial advice assistant, you may check whether outputs include required disclaimers like “this does not constitute financial advice.”
+> For a financial assistant, you may check whether outputs include required disclaimers like “this does not constitute financial advice.”
 Similarly, for a healthcare chatbot, you might verify the presence of phrases such as “consult a licensed medical professional” to ensure safety and compliance.

 **How it’s measured**.
 Use a predefined list of words or phrases and scan the generated text for TRUE/FALSE matches.